-Limited Partnership p Agreement (LPA) & Side Letters PURPOSE To set out the rules that define how the limited partnership is operated, its investment strategy, how it protects its partners, prevents disputes, defines roles, establishes guidelines, authorizes actions and sets restrictions.
+Limited Partnership Agreement (LPA) & Side Letters

+PURPOSE To set out the rules that define how the limited partnership is operated, its investment strategy, how it protects its partners, prevents disputes, defines roles, establishes guidelines, authorizes actions and sets restrictions.
 Side Letters are additional to the LPA and not all LPs will have them.
-They are common with DFIs to capture specific requirements that may not be a priority fo other investors e.g. reporting.
-WHY THIS MATTERS ch a GP is entrusted with LP funds.
-It is the central document which describes how contribute and how they will interact.
-The detail matters as it defines how ually last over 10 years.
+They are common with DFIs to capture specific requirements that may not be a priority for other investors e.g. reporting.
+WHY THIS MATTERS The agreement describes the terms under which a GP is entrusted with LP funds.
+It is the central document which describes how

+THIS MATTERS The agreement describes the terms under which a GP is entrusted with LP funds.
+It is the central document which describes how the relationship will work, what the parties will contribute and how they will interact.
+The detail matters as it defines how things will work in a relationship which will usually last over 10 years.
 It is principally the concern of LPs and GPs.

-Does your LPA contain the key elements suitable for your stage?
-FOUNDATIONAL Checklist () EXPANDED Checklist () How do you know your LPA is achieving its purpose?
-The LPA sets up the partnership in a way that provides you a clear investment strategy, resources to secure the skills you need, agile decision making, efficient operations and investee support, which allows you to make the best investment decisions possible, and a pragmatic approach to understanding and managing risk.
-The investors allow you to perform your fund management role and delegate adequate authority for decision making, as agreed in the LPA.
-The special requirements of LPs are adequately reflected in Side Letters and rights & obligations of new partners are covered in Deeds of Adherence How do you know your LPA is manageable, given your level of resources?
-You have reviewed all the LPA clauses and none of them place unreasonable or unaffordable burden on your company.
-You have sufficient resources to deliver all reporting requirements listed in the LPA.
+Does your LPA contain the key elements suitable for your stage ?
+FOUNDATIONAL Checklist () EXPANDED Checklist () How do you know your LPA is achieving its purpose? decision making, efficient operation a pragmatic approach to understan delegate adequate authority for dec way that provides you a clear investment strategy, resources to secure the skills you need, agile s and investee support, which allows you to make the best investment decisions possible, and ding and managing risk.
+The investors allow you to perform your fund management role and sion making, as agreed in the LPA.
+The special requirements of LPs are adequately reflected in of new partners are covered in Deeds of Adherence How do you know your LPA is manageable, given your level of resources ? w your LPA issufficient resources to deliver all reporting requirements listed in the LPA.nageable,sufficient resources to deliver all reporting requirements listed in the LPA.en your level ofsufficient resources to deliver all reporting requirements listed in the LPA.